chrisz99/CrosswordGameWin32/README.md

 ![New Game Interface](images/NewGameDialog.png)

 A custom crossword game engine built from scratch using the Win32 API.
-No external game engines or UI libraries—just raw C++, Windows messages, and GDI drawing.
+No external game engines or UI libraries just raw C++, Windows messages, and GDI drawing.

 ## Key Features